phdomiciano/ph-serieslist-manager/README.md

     composer create-project phdomiciano/serieslistlaravel

-If necessary update your requiries:
+If necessary update your requiries, run on Terminal:

     composer update

     composer dump-autoload

+Create a file sqlite in folder "database":

+    database/database.sqlite

+Create the database tables, run on Terminal:

+    php artisan migrate

 Run your php server and access the url from project in a web browser.